taiiat/scarable/PITCHME.md

 ##### With Schnorr signatures

-only one signature is necessary to sign all inputs of the hook transaction,
+only one signature is necessary

-and one combined public key can be used for the output.
+to sign all inputs of the hook transaction,

 ed25519 curve